edrohler/telerik-tse-tasks/2/TSE-task2_notes.md

     9. Copy radgrid code behind
         - Remove the method refernce to the radio button in the Page_Load
         - Remove the RadioButtonList1_SelectedIndexChanged method
-    10. Add EmployeeDetail Web User control file in VS
+9. Add EmployeeDetail Web User control file in VS
     - EmployeeDetail.ascx
     - EmployeeDetail.ascs.cs
-7. Bind Grid to DataTable [Follow Tutorial](https://docs.telerik.com/devtools/aspnet-ajax/controls/grid/data-binding/understanding-data-binding/server-side-binding/various-data-sources/binding-to-datatable-or-dataset)
-    - This wasn't actually needed can just use the exisiting code but is good to have for reference.
+    - Ensure reference to EmployeeDetail in Default.aspx is correct
+10. Copy the EmployeeDetailsCS.ascx and code behind to new file
+11. Change All ASP controls to Telerik controls in Employee Detail Control
+    -